Working alone in a home office has its challenges. In this article, I will explain why you need a business coach, especially if you are a solopreneur.

 A good business coach can help you sort out your business priorities and to set up doable routines to ensure that important tasks never fall through the cracks.
 She can also help you decide if it makes sense to delegate some tasks to other specialists.

 Just knowing that your coach will ask (in an interested way) how you are doing on your ToDo List that you set last week, ensures that you keep yourself accountable.
 When there is a specific task that seems daunting she may suggest an Integrity Day where she will check in with you while completing a task, providing support and encouragement.
-See instructions on setting up an Integrity Day.
+See set-up instructions in my free e-book Guide For Procrastinators

 Losing Focus and Energy